CHH/httpfetch/README.md

 * As replacement for `file_get_contents`, but with async support and proper handling of the certificates used in HTTPS.
 * `file_get_contents` or cURL are notoriously insecure without proper configuration, which is hard to do.
 Also see this [secure file_get_contents wrapper](https://github.com/padraic/file_get_contents).
 * Making simple web service clients without depending on Guzzle.
-RingPHP is much simpler and thus will not change as much as Guzzle.

 ## Install